-Koyuktolik Bay, also known as Dogfish or Dog Salmon Bay, is about 2 miles (3.2 km) wide and located on the east shore of Cook Inlet at the southwest tip of the Kenai Peninsula, 30 miles (48 km) southwest of Homer and 15 miles (24 km) southwest of Seldovia, Alaska.
+Koyuktolik Bay, also known as Dogfish or Dog Salmon Bay, is about 2 miles (3.2 km) wide and located near the entrance to Kachemak Bay on the southeastern shore of Cook Inlet at the southwest tip of the Kenai Peninsula, about 30 miles (48 km) southwest of Homer and 15 miles (24 km) southwest of Seldovia, Alaska.
 The name is from an Alutiiq village located here in the 19th century as reported by the U.S. Coast and Geodetic Survey in 1908.
 Prior to that, the Russians called the bay “Hiko-Bukta”.

 The bay has a very large eelgrass bed and salt marsh protected by a gravel spit.
-The March 27, 1964, Alaska earthquake shook the Kachemak Bay area for about 3 minutes resulting in mainland subsidence of 2-6 feet (0.6-1.8 m).
+An earthquake on March 27, 1964, shook the Kachemak Bay area for about 3 minutes resulting in mainland subsidence of 2 to 6 feet (0.6-1.8 m).
 The quake also caused differential compaction of unconsolidated gravel resulting in an additional elevation drop on beaches, river deltas, and spits.
-For example, the Homer Spit subsided about 6 feet (1.8 m), much of that from gravel compaction.
+For example, the Homer Spit subsided about 6 feet (1.8 m) from gravel compaction, and a similar amount of subsidence likely occurred on the spit at Koyuktolik Bay.

-Many spruce trees located along the shoreline died as a result of saltwater intrusion following the land subsidence resulting in large ghost forests of standing dead trees.
+Many spruce trees located on the spit and along the shoreline died following the land subsidence due to saltwater intrusion resulting in extensive ghost forests of standing dead trees.
 Spruce trees have since returned and grown on gravel storm berms above the influence of the tides.
 Read more here and here.
 Explore more of Koyuktolik Bay here: